nihirash/internet-nextplorer/README.md

 - [ ] Same for screens
 - [ ] Support more graphic formats?!
 - [ ] Support more music formats?!

+## Sponsorship

+Github sponsorship isn't available for Russia.

+You can support my work via PayPal(attached email written in [LICENSE file](LICENSE)).

+Thank you.

 ## License